Annual Individual Income Tax Return (DIVA): Refunds for Children and Education Expenses (Rules, Beneficiaries, Exceptions)

 High Income

-You have annual gross income over 1,200,000 ALL (from any source: salary, rent, dividends, bank interest, capital gains, gambling, etc.).
-This threshold was 2,000,000 ALL but has been reduced to 1,200,000 ALL starting with income for 2024.
+You have annual gross income exceeding 1.2 million lek (from any source: salary, rent, dividends, bank interest, capital gains, gambling winnings, etc.).
+This threshold was 2 million lek, but it has been reduced to 1.2 million, effective with 2024 income.

 Multiple Employment